alttch/eva3/doc/uc/uc.rst

-:any:`Units<unit>` receive control actions, the controller forms them into :ref:`queues<queues>` and executes them using an external scripts.
+:any:`Units<unit>` receive control actions, the controller forms them into :ref:`queues<uc_queues>` and executes them using an external scripts.
 If necessary, it terminates the current script and keeps the command history.

 Additionally, Universal Controller collects the data from the connected :doc:`items</items>` using active and passive status updates.